 The total expenses of the offering payable by us, excluding underwriting discounts and commissions, will be approximately US\$4.4 million.
-Expenses include the SEC and the Financial Industry Regulatory Authority, or FINRA, filing fees, the NASDAQ Global Select Market entry and listing fee, and printing, legal, accounting and miscellaneous expenses.
+Expenses include the SEC and the Financial Industry Regulatory Authority, or FINRA, filing fees, the NASDAQ Global Market listing fee, and printing, legal, accounting and miscellaneous expenses.

-Our ADSs have been approved for listing on the NASDAQ Global Select Market under the symbol "MOMO."
+We have applied for listing the ADSs on the NASDAQ Global Market under the symbol "MOMO."